 For our day at the beach, we didn’t choose the best day because it rained!
 But we were thankful that it had cooled down a bit, also in other parts of the country, and especially so that the people and wildlife could get a break from the devastating forest and bush fires.

 Regardless of the weather, we still decided to go to Manly Beach, the surfer’s paradise, and take a walk on the beach.

 What would a sightseeing trip to Sydney be without a visit to Bondi Beach!
 This world-famous beach was definitely on our list.

 But we wouldn’t be golfabonds if we hadn’t visited the Bondi Golf and Diggers Club on this occasion!

 A 9-hole golf club that offers insane views of the Tasman Sea AND of Bondi Beach.
 We played a round of golf here and it was so much fun.
 I must admit, we have already had many great views from golf courses of the sea, so I wasn’t super excited.
-But I will say that the view was jaw dropping!
+But I will say that the view was jaw-dropping!

 Bondi Beach itself was nice, but it was just too crowded for us.

-Sydney and its neighbourhoods
+Sydney and its neighborhoods

-We finally saw “Star Wars”, had a smoothie in a beautiful corner cafe and later enjoyed a vegan lunch.
+We finally saw “Star Wars”, had a smoothie in a beautiful corner cafe, and later enjoyed a vegan lunch.